Stop Press: Dengue Cases 2017: January – September: 154,311 ( figures update monthly)

 - lack of pest control

-Indeed there are allegations that local governments and municipal councils are directly responsible for many of the largest mosquito breeding areas.
+There are allegations that local governments and municipal councils are directly responsible for causing many of the largest mosquito breeding areas.
 There have been frequent protests against the creation of large uncovered garbage dumps near residential areas and the failure to clean stagnant canals, sewerage sites and other pits and potholes filled with polluted water.

 He adds that in the past there was an organised control programme of fogging and spraying potential mosquito nesting sites but this programme has lapsed “due to some unknown reason.”